ietf-wg-cellar/ebml-specification/specification.markdown

 #### minOccurs

 An integer expressing the minimum number of occurrences of this `EBML Element` within its `Parent Element`.
-The `minOccurs` value MUST be equal to the `EBMLMinOccurence` value of the `path`.
+The `minOccurs` value MUST be equal to the `EBMLMinOccurrence` value of the `path`.

 The `minOccurs` attribute is OPTIONAL.
 If the `minOccurs` attribute is not present then that `EBML Element` is considered to have a `minOccurs` value of 0.

 #### maxOccurs

 An integer expressing the maximum number of occurrences of this `EBML Element` within its `Parent Element`.
-The `maxOccurs` value MUST be equal to the `EBMLMaxOccurence` value of the `path`.
+The `maxOccurs` value MUST be equal to the `EBMLMaxOccurrence` value of the `path`.

 The `maxOccurs` attribute is OPTIONAL.
 If the `maxOccurs` attribute is not present then that `EBML Element` is considered to have a maxOccurs value of 1.